JosephLai241/URS/README.md

 Whether you are using `URS` for enterprise or personal use, I am very interested in hearing about your use case and how it has helped you achieve a goal.

-Additionally, please send me an email if you would like to [contribute](#contributing), have questions, or want to share something you have built on top of it.
+Additionally, please send me an email if you would like to [contribute][contributing manual link], have questions, or want to share something you have built on top of it.

 You can send me an email or leave a note by clicking on either of these badges.
 I look forward to hearing from you!